Cameron-n/Alchemy/_posts/2023-11-23-The-ELT-Pipeline.md

 git push -u origin main
 ```

+Replace _USERNAME_ with your username.

+_<project_name>_ with your repositories name.

 You can delete the `models/example/` directory.

-(check of git)

-We are going to use the following SQL script:

-And the following Python script:
+Note that `dbt run` will run all files and so will run the example scripts if they are not either deleted or explicitly specified not to run.

-We can now go briefly back to Airbyte to add a transformation by navigating to . . . and entering these values:
+We can now go briefly back to Airbyte to add a transformation by navigating to our connection, pressing transformation, and entering these values:

-## Setup SQL
+### Setup SQL

-(some sql pics?)

 Start SQL in Docker and type the following in the command prompt.